FaridM5/solutions-to-technical-problems/README.md

-# solutions-to-technical-problems
+# mySolutions
-Hi, in this repository, I will share all the solutions that I found for the warnings and faults during my learning path.
+The solutions, ideas and discussions that I will share will be based on my research for the problems that I face during my self-learning path on different fields.
+The topics can vary as there won't be a specific field to cover.
+Mostly, the posts will cover programming, different operating systems, networking, and cybersecurity related topics.